CoronadoAlvaro/Orbit-Simulator/README.md

-# SimORB
+# Orbitas

-SimORB is a software for orbit visualization and simulation developed by Alvaro Coronado and Nerea Galvez.
+Orbitas is a software for orbit visualization and simulation developed by Alvaro Coronado and Nerea Galvez.

 ## Features